jcarrasquel/pais-trading-systems/README.md

 <body>
 <h2>Process Mining on Trading Systems - Research Project Repository</h2>
 <h5><i>Welcome to our repository!
 Here you will find software tools and resources related to our research project!</i></h5>
-<i>Each of the following sections describe the tools and resources in the repository folders.</i><br>
-<i>You may either download the source code of our tools and compile, or to download directly the executable tools as jar files.</i><br>
 <hr>
 <b>Project Researcher:</b> <a href="https://www.hse.ru/en/staff/jcarrasquel">Julio Cesar Carrasquel</a> (Researcher and PhD Candidate in Computer Science)<br>
 <br>